Has the Google Analytics Bounce Rate Been Bounced?

 However, an acquaintance of mine had a 100% bounce rate.
 Yet she had a beautifully designed and informative site, providing all the information a visitor might need.
 The catch was that she had a single page website.

-For her, the bounce rate was an unfair measuring stick, and the same objection was raised regarding a person who would click on a link, read an article from beginning to end, thoroughly appreciate the content, but then leave.
+For her, the Google Analytics bounce rate was an unfair measuring stick, and the same objection was raised regarding a person who would click on a link, read an article from beginning to end, thoroughly appreciate the content, but then leave.

 So what now?
 How does one know whether or not a visitor is enjoying the content, and if not, where and what should you improve?